-Here’s the other one to watch out for: “CC BY-NC”.
+Here’s another one to watch for: “CC BY-NC”.
 “NC” stands for “non-commercial” work.
 If you plan on using the track in a video to make money or sell a product, stay away from this kind of copyrighted music!

 TIP: In general, just make sure when you use any Creative Commons music that you have documentation about the items you’ve downloaded, so you won’t run into any problems after you upload your video.

 Ok, so now that you’re educated, we can get to the good stuff.
-We’ve collected 7 of the best ways to find uncopyrighted music—ha! just kidding–Creative Commons Attribution Licensed music easily and for FREE!
+We’ve collected 7 of the best ways to find free uncopyrighted music (.. kidding!) –Creative Commons Attribution Licensed music.